We set up enerlace to bring the best in digitalisation to the wind energy sector.

 Andy manages enerlace and is the first point of contact for all enquiries.

-Jonas completed his bachelor’s degree in Computer Science and Media at the Hochschule der Medien (HdM) in Stuttgart.
-His studies focused on web and game development.
-He gained practical experience as an intern and later as a working student at the startup Fryd.
+Jonas completed his bachelor’s degree in Computer Science and Media at the Hochschule der Medien (HdM) in Stuttgart where his studies focused on web and game development.
+He gained practical experience as an intern and later as a working student at the startup Fryd before joining enerlace.

 Digitalisation doesn’t need to be difficult.